Python Variables

 Output:

-Value of x inside a function : 20 Value of x outside a function : 20
+Value of x inside a function : 20

-Variable type in Python
+Variable Types in Python

 Data types are the classification or categorization of data items.
 It represents the kind of value that tells what operations can be performed on a particular data.
-Since everything is an object in Python programming, data types are actually classes and variables are instance (object) of these classes.
+Since everything is an object in Python programming, data types are actually classes and variables are instances (object) of these classes.

 Example: